yosemitebandit/vebsite/content/notes/learning-rust.md

 (enums with `Some` and `None` variants) -- you might see these when accessing slices
 * panics still possible if you out-of-bounds index an array :((

+#### structs, enums and constants
+* unit, tuple and classic C-like structs are all possible -- structs can also contain other structs
+* `let` can destructure a struct
+* use attribute notation to access fields, ala `point.x`
+* create types with `enum` -- good examples [here](http://rustbyexample.com/custom_types/enum.html)
+with variant creation and matching
+* `use` with enums brings names in to scope
+* can also use an `enum` as an integer, just like C
+* the `Box` is heap-allocated, by the way -- recall the heap is memory space shared by all programs, while each thread in an app will have its own stack

 #### tutorial from the [rust-lang book](https://doc.rust-lang.org/book/guessing-game.html)
 * rust automatically imports ["the prelude"](https://doc.rust-lang.org/std/prelude/)